yonch/rc-hashmap-dev/docs/design.md

   - Owner identity and staleness: wrong-map `Ref` is rejected by accessors via owner-pointer check and returns `Err(WrongMap)`; `Eq`/`Hash` include `(owner_ptr, handle)`.
 Reference counting prevents stale `Ref`s: an entry cannot be physically removed (and its slot reused) while any `Ref` to it exists; we do not rely on SlotMap generations for `Ref` validity.
 Invariant: no external constructor for `Ref`; each `Ref` implies an associated per-entry strong count.
   - Unique keys enforced: `insert` fails on duplicate.
   - `len`/`is_empty` proxy to Module 2 and stay consistent across insert/get/put sequences.
+  - Reentrancy guard: in debug builds, nested entry during critical sections panics.
+Add tests that attempt nested `insert/find` from within `Eq` (guarded) and assert the guard triggers; and tests that reenter from `Drop` of `K`/`V` after unlink (unguarded) and assert no panic occurs.
+In release builds, the guard is compiled out and has zero overhead.

 Notes and non-goals
 - Still single-threaded; no Send/Sync.
 Enforced via auto-trait negation using `PhantomData<*mut ()>` on `Ref` (and interior mutability in `Inner`).